tmtsoftware/esw/docs/src/main/sequencer/scripts/dsl/constructs/blocking.md

 ## How does it work behind the scenes?

-`withContext(Dispatchers.Default)` or `withContext(Dispatchers.IO)` construct calls specified function on a provided dispatcher which is different from the main script.

-`Default` or `IO` dispatchers maintains separate thread pool than the main sequencer script which usage single thread.
+`blockingCpu` or `blockingIo` construct underneath uses different thread pools than the main script thread.

 This means, accessing/updating mutable variables defined in sequencer script is not thread safe from these functions and should be avoided.

 You can read more about these patterns of blocking [here](https://medium.com/@elizarov/blocking-threads-suspending-coroutines-d33e11bf4761)